iFanpSGTS/itemsdat-decoder/README.md

-# itemsdat-decoder
+# "Remake" || "Recode"
-this is an remake of https://github.com/KIPASGTS/itemsdat_decoders. here's you can fully print all data of items.dat;
+I am recode this itemsdat-decoder from just only print [itemid, texture name, and item name], now can fully printed the data.